Islandora/documentation/docs/user-documentation/metadata.md

 ## Content Types

 In Drupal, *Nodes* come in different sub-types called *Content Types*.
 These let you define a type of content ("Article" and "Basic Page" are Drupal defaults and "Repository Item" is an Islandora specific example), the set of metadata fields that are attached to that content, and how those fields can be edited and displayed.
 Each content type is essentially a *metadata profile* that can be used for a piece of web content, or to describe a digital resource.
 You can create your own Content Types for your Islandora project or use a pre-defined one like *Repository Item* from the Islandora_defaults module.
-We will go over the metadata specific aspects of Content Types below, but for a fuller walkthrough of creating a Content Type [see here](https://islandora.github.io/documentation/user-documentation/content_types/#create-a-content-type).
+We will go over the metadata specific aspects of Content Types below, but for a fuller walkthrough of creating a Content Type [see here](content_types.md#create-a-content-type).

-Not all Content Types in your Drupal site need be [*Islandora Resource Nodes*](https://islandora.github.io/documentation/user-documentation/resource-nodes/).
+Not all Content Types in your Drupal site need be [*Islandora Resource Nodes*](resource-nodes.md).
 Making a Content Type a Resource Node will associate Islandora specific behaviours (such as syncing to Fedora or causing derivatives to be generated) with it.
 The decision to make a content an Islandora resource node is left to the discretion of the site manager.
 In Islandora, a "resource node" is usually considered a descriptive record for "a thing", and is conceptually similar to an "Islandora Object" in 7.x, i.e. a "Fedora Object" in Fedora 3.x and below.
-[Read more on configuring a content type to be treated as a Resource Node](https://islandora.github.io/documentation/user-documentation/content_types/#create-a-content-type).
+[Read more on configuring a content type to be treated as a Resource Node](content_types.md#create-a-content-type).

 ### Fields

 The administrator will define the fields that are associated with a specific Content Type.
 The same fields can be applied to different Content Types, but the field display and editing configurations are unique to each Content Type.
 The names and definitions of these fields are specific to Drupal and do not have to correspond to an outside metadata schema.
-You will give each field a Label, Machine Name, and a specific [Field Type](#fields), like Text, Integer, EDTF, or Entity Reference (see below).
+You will give each field a Label, Machine Name, and a specific [Field Type](#field-types), like Text, Integer, EDTF, or Entity Reference (see below).
 Specific to the Field Type you will then define the maximum length of the field, the number of values it can contain, and what taxonomies it might link to.

-Fields can be added under Content Type \> Manage Fields.
+Fields can be added under **Administration** >> **Structure** >> **Content types** >> _Your Content Type's Name_ >> **Manage fields** (/admin/structure/types/your_type/fields).
 This tab will list all Fields, their Label, Machine Name, Field Type, and give you the option to make what edits to the definition of that field that you can.

 Certain decisions must be made when fields are created, and before any content is added, because they can not be changed later.
 Field Type can not be changed, so you wouldn't be able to change a text field to a taxonomy field after creation.
 The field's machine name also can't be changed.
 The number of values allowed in a field or its maximum length or type of item to reference (in the case of Entity reference fields) can not be changed after content has been added.
 You can, however, always add new fields to a Content Type, even after content has been added.

 !!! islandora "7.x Migration Note: What About My MODS XML?"
     Even when using *islandora_defaults* there is no "official" metadata schema in Islandora.
-Where Islandora 7.x used MODS, and took advantage of it's hierarchical/extensible structure, Drupal Fields are a flat structure working with distinct, individual elements.
+Where Islandora 7.x used MODS, and took advantage of its hierarchical/extensible structure, Drupal Fields are a flat structure working with distinct, individual elements.
 You can base your fields on those in MODS, or any other schema, but that structure is up to you.
 The Metadata Interest Group has developed a sample [MODS-Drupal-RDF mapping](https://docs.google.com/spreadsheets/d/18u2qFJ014IIxlVpM3JXfDEFccwBZcoFsjbBGpvL0jJI/edit?pli=1#gid=0), which provides a structure upon which you can build your Drupal fields.
 It is used by the Repository Item content type in *islandora_defaults*.

 !!! tip "You Cannot Change The Content Type Of A Node"
     Once a node is created, its content type cannot be changed.
 Just as you are unable to change many aspects of a Field once it has been created, once a node has been created it is now permanently of that content type and the fields associated with it.
 At that point your only option would be to create a new node of the intended content type, map the field values (programmatically or by copy-paste), and update any media or children that refer to the old node to refer to the new one.

 The *islandora_defaults* module provides a **Repository Item** content type that can be used as a structure to build your collection around, or it can be used as a sample to see how fields in Content Types  work.
 It pre-defines fields, including **Alternative Title** and **Date Issued** that could be of use in many digital repositories.
 The full list of fields and their field types can be seen in the screenshot below.

 ![Screenshot of the "Manage fields" page for the "Repository Item" content type from islandora_defaults.](../assets/metadata_content_type_screenshot.png)